TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-data-model.md

 Excel on Mac has used the same date system as the Windows version for the last decade.
 The 1904 system is only supported for backwards compatibility with old versions of Excel.

 I'm with Google Sheets and ECMA-376 on this one.
-We're going to use the extended range, leap year free, ECMA standard, 1900 date base system.
+We're going to use the extended range, leap year bug free, ECMA standard, 1900 date base system.
 Serial values are aligned with Excel for every date apart from Jan/Feb 1900, which Excel clearly doesn't care about anyway.
 We'll eventually need to support import of Excel files.
 We can fix up dates during import processing if needed.

 # Formatting Options

 The `numfmt` default options support extended range *and* the 1900 leap year bug.
 Which is weird because it's a combination that Excel has never supported.
 If you want full Excel compatibility you need restricted range and leap year bug.
 If you want compatibility with Google Sheets, VBA and everything else, use extended range and no leap year bug.

 I think the `numfmt` default is an attempt at achieving maximum compatibility.
 It aligns with Excel for dates from 1900-01-01 onwards.
 It even preserves Excel's *interesting* behavior of formatting serial 0 as 1900-01-00.
 It aligns with the new ECMA date system for dates from 1899-12-29 and earlier.
 Which means that in addition to supporting the non-existent 1900-02-29 it doesn't support 1899-12-30 and 1899-12-31 at all.

+In case the defaults change in future I'm explicitly setting both options the way I want them.

 ```ts
 const numfmtOptions = {